alttch/eva3/doc/install.rst

 .. warning::

-    Installation scripts try to install all required Python modules automatically, but some of them may have problems installing with pip - install may fail or be slow.
+    Installation scripts try to install all required Python modules automatically, but some of them can have problems installing with pip - install can fail or be slow.
 It's better to install these modules manually, before running EVA installation scripts.
-Currently the problems may be expected with:
+Currently the problems can be expected with:

         * **pandas** (python3-pandas)